sam02-uni/pose/README.md

 For what concerns the examples included in the repo here are some stats (with pruning on):

 * dll: maximum depth 143, leaves 3;
-* treemap: maximum depth 336, leaves 48.
+* treemap: maximum depth 336, leaves 48;
+* avl: maximum depth 223, leaves 57.

-Note that for the run tool to produce the exact count of the number of leaves you must provide it a depth that is at least one more than the maximum depth.
+Note that if you the run tool with option -l to produce all the leaves you must provide a depth that is at least one more than the maximum depth; otherwise, it will produce the leaves encountered up to depth - 1.